Quickly exit

 By reporting a crime to the police, you trigger the criminal justice process: a police investigation, the laying of charges if there is sufficient evidence against the suspect, a criminal trial, a verdict, sentencing, etc.

 This process is the only way to obtain a criminal conviction.
-It can help establish the truth, break the silence and prevent the alleged offender from committing any more crimes.
+It can help establish the truth, break the silence and prevent the alleged offender from committing other crimes.

 The criminal justice system ensures that victims have access to measures to protect their safety and testimonial aids.

-You can also benefit from the services of a prosecutor, assistance from the police and support from victims’ organizations.
+You can also benefit from the services of a prosecuting attorney, assistance from the police and support from organizations helping victims.